nvladimus/npy2bdv/README.md

 # npy2bdv
- A minimalistic library for writing image stacks (numpy 3d-arrays) into HDF5 files in Fiji BigDataViewer/BigStitcher format.
-Also supports basic reading from HDF5 into numpy arrays.
+ A minimalistic library for writing image stacks (numpy arrays) into HDF5 files of Fiji BigDataViewer/BigStitcher format (readable by Imaris as well).
+The library also supports reading from HDF5 into numpy.

  Default options are optimized for high-speed writing, to save microscopy images on the fly at full camera speed.